Not yet determined

 Surveys using the Central Register of Establishments and Enterprises as a frame.

-The sample was extended in the 2006, 2008, 2010, 2012 and 2015 survey to also include enterprises with 5-9 employees.
-The total sample of these years is therefore larger than earlier years, about 5600 units in 2015.
+The sample was extended in the 2006, 2008, 2010, 2012, 2015 and 2017 survey to also include enterprises with 5-9 employees.
+The total sample of these years is therefore larger than in the years in between.
 For comparability the statistics were presented both with and without this extension of the survey.
 The enterprises with 5-9 employees are not included in comparisons over time and international comparisons.
-The survey for 2016 will not include enterprises with 5-9 employees.

 From 2008 onwards, enterprises with less than 20 employees in the industries Construction and Transportation and storage are not included.
 These groups have a large number of enterprises and a very low share of the total R&D activity in the business enterprise sector.